atecon/fdensity/src/fdensity_help.md

 # The 'fdensity' package

-This function computes and draws the conditional densities of `x` for each value of the discrete variable `d` (aka "factor").
+This function computes and draws the conditional densities of `x`.
+Optionally, the densities can be computed for each value of the discrete variable `d` (aka "factor").
 Hence the package name (factorized density). `x` can be a series or a list (in which case a grid of KDE plots is compiled).
 This can be seen as a companion feature to `boxplot x d --factorized`.
 It also extends the built-in command `kdplot` and makes internally use of gretl's `kdensity()` function.
-The optimal bandwitdh is computed by what is known as Silverman's rule of thumb (for details see here: https://gretl.sourceforge.net/gretl-help/funcref.html#kdensity).
+The optimal bandwidth is computed by what is known as Silverman's rule of thumb (for details see here: https://gretl.sourceforge.net/gretl-help/funcref.html#kdensity).

 _Warning_: the maximum number of different values for the factor is set to `MAXVAL = 12` (the plot would be unreadable otherwise IMO).
 Moreover, in order to compute the conditional density, at least `MINOBS = 30` valid observations must be available for each category.
 Categories that don't meet that requirement will be ignored.